UPDATED AUGUST 2025

 9-years old | Linda, Californiaicon

-Tyler Trammell-Huston, 9-years old, was brutally killed by his sister's three pit bulls after she left him alone with the dogs.
-At the time of the attack, Tyler was staying with his half-sister, Alexandria Griffin-Heady, who hoped to "rescue" him from the foster system.
+Tyler Trammell-Huston, 9-years old, was killed by his sister's three pit bulls.
+Yuba County sheriff’s deputies responded to the 6200 block of Dunning Avenue around 9:57 am.
+Deputies learned the boy's half-sister, Alexandria Griffin-Heady, 24, left him alone with her three pit bulls in a travel trailer while she went to work.
+When she returned, she found his badly mangled body.
+Tyler died at Rideout Memorial Hospital soon after his arrival.
 Tyler was in protective custody, living at a foster home under the care of Sacramento County Child Protection Services.
-In October, CPS began granting unsupervised overnight visits with his sister and her pit bulls who lived in a small trailer that sat adjacent to a home where two of Tyler's siblings lived.
+In October, CPS began granting unsupervised overnight visits with his sister and her pit bulls, who lived in a dilapidated trailer with no bathroom next to a home where two of Tyler's siblings lived.
 Griffin-Heady had raised the pit bulls, a mother and two offspring, since they were puppies.
-She gushed about her pit bulls on social media and posted numerous photos of them.
+She flaunted her pit bulls on social media.
 In a tearful press conference after Tyler's death, Griffin-Heady called her pit bulls "my babies" and "What made them do that I will never know."
-In late March, the Yuba County DA declined to bring charges. [source citations]
+The Yuba County DA declined to bring charges. [source citations]

 Date of death: January 3, 2016 Chained: No